metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Randall Cobb playing a huge role here in converting third downs.

 More importantly...it seems like Green Bay is finally chipping edge rushers!
 Finally!

+Green Bay's ground game isn't necessarily built off the raw strength, but on lateral speed.
+The lateral quickness is what's opening lanes for these halfbacks.